Reading at St. Luke's

 All pupils’ reading is resourced appropriately including visual aids and ICT.
 Boxes of banded reading resources are available to every class and children are encouraged to read books at their appropriate level.
 These can include phonetically de-codable books.
 We also use materials to support children with learning 'tricky' words and the segmenting and blending of new words and sounds.
 In KS2 we have a selection of Project X books which are a range of stories aimed at boys.
 These not only increase the enjoyment of reading but are designed to develop comprehension skills as children read through the text.
 These also support children who may still need support with phonics.

 The children regularly self-assess their ability and understanding, ways in which they read and also how they develop their skills as 'self correctors.'
 Teachers also monitor children’s progress and attainment through termly assessments and regular book band assessments.
 Support for parents is available through workshops and hand-outs.

 Each term every class has a focus book for their Read 'n' Relax sessions.
 This enables the children to hear a range of stories and authors.
 It also allows children the opportunity to look at authors who are significant in our history or to the current topic.

-Holiday and term time reading and writing challenges and competitions, are regularly sent home for the children to enter and we have had a number of successful competition winners over the last few years.
-We are lucky to have great links with ABC Reader and local schools within the community.
-We have a number of volunteers and pupils visiting the school on a weekly basis to read with individual children 1:1.
+Holiday and term time reading, writing challenges and competitions are regularly sent home for the children to enter and we have had a number of successful competition winners over the last few years.
+We are lucky to have great links with ABC Reader and local schools within the community and we have a number of volunteers and pupils visiting the school on a weekly basis to read with individual children 1:1.

 Please do not hesitate to speak to your class teacher if you have any questions about reading at St. Luke's and/or how you can help your child at home.